 We recognize climate change poses both potential risks and opportunities, and we have strategies in place to address these challenges and capture future opportunities.
 Severe weather or other natural events like forest fire are capable of affecting the company's assets - standing timber and manufacturing facilities.

 Forest fires cause damage to our standing timber and require us to re-start the reforestation process.
 For example, in 2020, forest fires caused damage to 140,000 acres with more than 125,000 of those acres from a single event in Oregon.
+In 2021, nearly 300,000 acres burned with the vast majority of the impacted timberlands located in Canada.
+While a forest fire may be a single event that takes place over days, weeks or even months, our recovery efforts and restoration of our working forests often takes multiple years and the allocation of new and additional resources.

-In additional to forest fire impacts on our own land, if forest fires occur within our procurement wood baskets, they could impact our mills' ability to source a reliable and stead flow of fiber.
+In additional to forest fire impacts on our owned and managed land, if forest fires occur within our procurement wood baskets, they could impact our mills' ability to source a reliable and steady flow of fiber.